The Moto G Power is a phone battery behemoth that costs only $250

 The Moto G Power has a 6.4-inch full HD display with a hole-punch that houses the selfie camera.
 The aesthetic is nice and gives the phone a premium look.
 It's reminiscent of Samsung Galaxy phones and their hole-punch display.

 It has a USB-C port for charging and a fantastic headphone jack.
 On the back is a fingerprint reader that doubles as the Motorola logo.
 It lacks wireless charging and doesn't have an IP rating for dust or water resistance.
-However, it does have a "splash proof" coating that withstood being in standing puddles of water for several minutes when I was filming footage for a comparison video.
+It does have a "splash-proof" coating, however, that withstood being in standing puddles of water for several minutes when I was filming footage for a comparison video.
 But don't take that as an endorsement to submerge the phone.

 The screen is surrounded by thick bezels that are actually thinner than those on the iPhone 11.
 The forehead and chin are a bit chunky but at least Motorola got rid of the name on the bottom of the phone, which we saw on last year's Moto G7.